pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/afferent-coupling.rst

 --------

-- `Coupling Between Objects`__: *Coupling Between Objects* or *CBO* is the oposite coupling metric for a software artifact.
+- `Coupling Between Objects`__: *Coupling Between Objects* or *CBO* is the opposite coupling metric for a software artifact.

 - `Efferent Coupling`__: The *Efferent Coupling* or *CE* is a software metric that describes the reverse perspective on dependencies.